foreignsasquatch/raylib-hx/README.md

 2. Create a folder called "lib".
 3. Rename the "raylib-3.7.0" folder to just "raylib".
 4. Insert the "raylib" folder into the "lib" folder.
 Then path should be like this: `lib -> raylib -> src`
-5. To compile, run hxBuild.bat
+5. To compile for Windows, run hxBuild.bat

 # Example
 This is a basic example of the binding which creates a basic window: